Best Of16 min read

 Cons:

-- Retirement planning analytics are thin — pair this with Personal Capital's free tracker
+• Retirement planning analytics are sparse — pair this with Personal Capital's free tracker

-- That $100 IRA closure fee is annoying and feels punitive
+• That $100 IRA closure fee is annoying

 7. SoFi Invest — Best for Young Professionals Just Getting Started

-SoFi has evolved from a student loan refinancer into a surprisingly comprehensive financial platform.
-Its investing product is genuinely good for beginners — no account minimums, no advisory fees on automated portfolios, and a clean app experience that doesn't make you feel like you need a finance degree to navigate it.
-For a 25–35 year old opening their first Roth IRA who doesn't want to overthink it, SoFi is a solid starting point.
+SoFi started as a student loan refinancer and has evolved into a surprisingly well-rounded financial platform.
+Its investing product is genuinely beginner-friendly — no account minimums, no advisory fees on automated portfolios, and a clean app that doesn't require a finance degree to use.
+For a 25–35 year old opening their first Roth IRA who doesn't want to overthink things, SoFi is a solid starting point.

-The honest caveat?
+The real caveat?
 It's not deep on retirement planning tools.
 No Monte Carlo simulator, no Social Security optimizer, no sophisticated tax planning.
-What you get is simplicity, solid educational content, and access to SoFi's broader financial ecosystem spanning loans, insurance, and banking.
-Think of it as retirement saving made easy, rather than retirement planning — and for someone just starting out, that distinction matters less than people think.
+But you get simplicity, solid educational content, and access to SoFi's broader financial ecosystem spanning loans, insurance, and banking.
+Think of it as making retirement saving easy, rather than retirement planning — and honestly, for someone just starting out, that distinction matters less than people think.

 Key Features: